ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 send faster than it had been, even if cwnd was previously limiting the sending process.

-If the flow has not set BBR.inflight_hi, it implicitly tries to raise the volume of in-flight data to at least BBR.pacing_gain \* BBR.bdp = 1.25 \* BBR.bdp.
+If the flow has not set BBR.inflight_longterm, it implicitly tries to raise the volume of in-flight data to at least BBR.pacing_gain \* BBR.bdp = 1.25 \* BBR.bdp.

-If the flow has set BBR.inflight_hi and encounters that limit, it then gradually increases the upper volume bound (BBR.inflight_hi) using the following approach:
+If the flow has set BBR.inflight_longterm and encounters that limit, it then gradually increases the upper volume bound (BBR.inflight_longterm) using the following approach:

-* inflight_hi: The flow raises inflight_hi in ProbeBW_UP in a manner that is
+* inflight_longterm: The flow raises inflight_longterm in ProbeBW_UP in a manner
-  slow and cautious at first, but increasingly rapid and bold over time.
+  that is slow and cautious at first, but increasingly rapid and bold over time.
   The initial caution is motivated by the fact that a given BBR flow may be sharing a shallow buffer with thousands of other flows, so that the buffer space available to the flow may be quite tight (even just a single packet or less).
 The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow the volume of its inflight data by up to O(1,000,000) packets; even a quite typical high-speed WAN BDP like 10Gbps
   \*
   100ms is around 83,000 packets (with a 1500-byte MTU).
-BBR takes an approach where the additive increase to BBR.inflight_hi exponentially doubles each round trip; in each successive round trip, inflight_hi grows by 1, 2, 4, 8, 16, etc, with the increases spread uniformly across the entire round trip.
+BBR takes an approach where the additive increase to BBR.inflight_longterm exponentially doubles each round trip; in each successive round trip, inflight_longterm grows by 1, 2, 4, 8, 16, etc, with the increases spread uniformly across the entire round trip.
 This helps allow BBR to utilize a larger BDP in O(log(BDP)) round trips, meeting the design goal for scalable utilization of newly-available bandwidth.

 Exit conditions: The BBR flow ends ProbeBW_UP bandwidth probing and transitions to ProbeBW_DOWN to try to drain the bottleneck queue when either of the following conditions are met:

 1. Bandwidth saturation: BBRIsTimeToGoDown() (see below) uses the "full pipe"